Your Guide to the Best Online RN to BSN Programs in MN

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-Whether you want to work in a major hospital in the Twin Cities or advocate for patients in a local health center by the Canadian border, you will always find opportunities as a registered nurse (RN) in Minnesota.
+Whether you want to work in a major hospital in Minneapolis or a local health center by the Canadian border, you’ll always find opportunities as an RN with a BSN in Minnesota.
+RN to BSN bridge programs help you avoid completing a full four-year degree when you’ve already had significant nursing experience.

 FIND PROGRAMS NEAR YOU: